Quench-induced spontaneous currents in rings of ultracold fermionic atoms: Phenomenological KZM

-with $\mathcal{N}$ the number of roots of $\psi(z)$ lying within the complex unit disk $|z|<1$ and $\ell_c$ the mode cutoff.
-This Fourier-space method of computing the winding number circumvents issues with phase ambiguities and undersampling errors associated with the real-space computation of $w$.
+with $0\leq m\leq 2\ell_c$ the number of roots of $\Psi(z;\boldsymbol{c})$ lying within the complex unit disk $|z|<1$.
+This Fourier-space method of computing the winding number circumvents issues with phase ambiguities associated with the real-space computation of $w$.

-We numerically simulate the winding number distribution by sampling the $c_\ell(t)$ from the complex Gaussian distribution $\mathcal{C}\mathcal{N}(0,\sigma_\ell(t))$.
-The variances $\sigma_\ell^2(t)$ are given by \eqref{MS_fluctations}.
-For a single randomly-chosen set $\{c_\ell(t)\}$, the roots of $\psi(z)$ are found numerically and $w$ is then computed via \eqref{winding}.
-When evaluated at $t_{\text{eval}}$, the probability distribution depends only on the variable $t_{q,0}/R^4$ where physical dimensions were restored.
-Also notably the phenomenological diffusion constant $D$ drops out of the winding number distribution as long as the winding numbers assume their final values at $t_{\text{eval}}$ and non-linear effects can be neglected.
+We numerically simulate the winding number distribution by sampling the $c_\ell(t;\hat{t})$ from the complex Gaussian distribution $\mathcal{C}\mathcal{N}(0,\sigma_\ell(t;\hat{t}))$.
+The variances $\sigma_\ell^2(t;\hat{t})$ are given by \eqref{MS_fluctations}.
+For a single randomly-chosen set $\boldsymbol{c}(t;\hat{t})$, the roots of $\Psi(z;\boldsymbol{c}(t;\hat{t}))$ are found numerically and $w(t)$ is then computed via \eqref{winding}.
+When evaluated at $t_{\text{eval}}$, the probability distribution depends only on the variable $t_\alpha\sim t_q/R^4$ where the temporal dimension was restored.
+Notably, the phenomenological diffusion constant $D$ drops out of the winding number distribution as long as the winding numbers assume their final values at $t_{\text{eval}}$ and non-linear effects can be neglected.
+We note that the algebraic decay of the $\sigma_{\ell}^2\sim 1/\ell^2$ at large $|\ell|$ means that a large $\ell_c$ is required to faithfully simulate the winding number distribution, especially for fast quenches.
+We chose a generous $\ell_c=1000$ for simulations and confirmed that our results across all quench times did not change significantly after increasing this value.

-We show in Fig.~\ref{fig:KZM expt plot} the numerically simulated mean-square winding number evaluated at $t_{\text{eval}}=3\hat{t}$.
+We show in Fig.~\ref{fig:KZM expt plot} the numerically simulated mean-square winding number evaluated at dimensionless time $t_{\text{eval}}=3\hat{t}$.
+To compare this theoretical prediction with measurements without knowledge of phenomenological model parameters, we rescaled the model quench time $t_\alpha$ to best fit the data in the fast quench regime.
 We see good agreement in the measured and simulated data for the fastest quenches, bolstering the Zurek argument for spontaneous current formation in 1D rings.
-Additionally, we see an exponential fall-off for slower quenches, although the simulated values do not match the measured values in this regime.
-This can potentially be explained by the effects of dimensionality on spontaneous current formation, as was observed in numerical simulations in \cite{WeirIOP2013}.
-The sharper fall-off in the measured data for slow quenches may point to an enhanced role of 2D or 3D effects, and further investigation into the effects of dimensionality in an experimental setting is warranted.
+Additionally, we see a rapid fall-off in the mean-square winding number for slower quenches in both the measured and simulated data, although the simulated data do not match the measured values in this regime.
+In the model, this fall-off is attributed to finite-size effects, although the rate of fall-off depends on microscopic parameters and ``fudge factors" that are difficult to estimate experimentally.
+As discussed previously, it may be necessary to eliminate the effects of ``phase-locking" between the rings with an impenetrable barrier in order to explore this regime.